Tener/haskore-guide/doc/install.markdown

 ### install custom-cabal packages

-you need the following packages of exact versions
+you need the following packages exactly. ( Haskore needs these older versions to compile )

 	-- fetch urls